The Andreia Philosophy

 Quick Tips:

 • Learn to brace your core.
 Squeeze the muscles in your core while doing this movement.
-Not only will this help with your definition, it will also keep your lower back strong and stabilized.
+Not only will this help performance, it will also keep your lower back strong and stabilized.

 • Start with a low weight while you’re learning.
-25-35 pounds is a good place to begin.
+15-25 pounds is a good place to begin for most.
 Leave your ego out of it, this is a movement for power, not how much you can lift.

-• Don’t let go unless you want a cannonball to launch through your wall like invading pirates.
+• Don’t let go unless you want a cannonball to launch through your wall.
 A clear space is a requirement as a beginner.

 • Keep all your weight on the heels.
 If you’re leaning forward too far, or feel your heels lifting up you’re swinging wrong,